 Rodrigo Ramirez, Assistant Dean and Advisor to Latino Students - CGSE

-Steve Silver, Director of International Student Programs - SASC
+Steve Silver, Assistant Dean and Advisor for International Student Programs - SASC

 Sebastian Muñoz-Medina, Program Coordinator for Gender & Sexual Diversity and Multicultural Education - CGSE